weirdtangent/pulse-photo-card/README.md

 - **Smooth crossfades** - Double-buffered image transitions with no white flash
 - **Clock overlay** - Displays current time and date with automatic locale/timezone support
 - **Now Playing badge** - Optional artist/title ribbon powered by any HA entity including Music Assistant when playing through a full media_player entity
-- **[PulseOS](https://github.com/weirdtangent/pulse-os) overlay embed** - Automatically mirrors the kiosk-hosted overlay (multiple clocks, timers, alarms, notification bar, buttons) and falls back to the built-in clock if unreachable.
-Also allows tap-to-cycle through multiple dashboards (perfect for kiosks)
+- **[PulseOS](https://github.com/weirdtangent/pulse-os) overlay embed** - Automatically mirrors the kiosk-hosted overlay (multiple clocks, timers, alarms, notification bar, buttons) and falls back to the built-in clock if unreachable
 - **Responsive design** - Adapts to any (full) screen size with responsive typography (best when the dashboard is also using HACS kiosk_mode)

 ## Preview